mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-is-typescript-necessary.md

 Code size _usually_ ties back to the **Complex Domain Problem**, where a large codebase means a complex domain, but that's not always the case.

 When the amount of code a project has gets to a certain size, it becomes **harder** to keep track of everything that exists, and becomes **easier** to end up re-implementing something already coded.
-Duplication is an enemy to well designed and stable software.
+Duplication is the enemy to well-designed and stable software.

 This is especially heightened when new developers start coding on an already large codebase.

-Visual Studio Code's autocompletion and Intellisense really helps to navigate through huge projects.
+Visual Studio Code's autocompletion and Intellisense helps to navigate through huge projects.
 It works really well with TypeScript, but it's somewhat limited with JavaScript.

 For projects that I know will stay simple and small, or if I know that it will be thrown away eventually, I would be less pressed to recommend TypeScript as a necessity.